szhu57/szhu57.github.io/_posts/2014-03-26-cloud computing-post.md

 <!--more-->

-The essential meaning of cloud computing is based on Han’s paper which is the most frequently cited：

-> “a model for enabling convenient, on demand network access to a shared pool of configurable computing resources (e.g. network, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction” (Han, 2010, p.
+The essential meaning of cloud computing is based on Han’s paper which is the most frequently cited：“a model for enabling convenient, on demand network access to a shared pool of configurable computing resources (e.g. network, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction” (Han, 2010, p.
 88).

-However, cloud computing is not simply a new set of technologies and business models, as Kushida, Muarray, and Zysman (2012) in their paper contended that

-> “cloud computing is an innovation ecosystem, production platform, and global marketplace”.
+However, cloud computing is not simply a new set of technologies and business models, as Kushida, Muarray, and Zysman (2012) in their paper contended that “cloud computing is an innovation ecosystem, production platform, and global marketplace”.

 Therefore, cloud computing is different from traditional grid computing or utility computing, and it has ability to sweep the business world.
 Furthermore, cloud computing has a strong possibility to be part of people’s life as well as electricity or running-water.